tchenuag/csppython/_sources/ch1/0106-operators-2.rst

 		:correct: heyheyheythere
 		:feedback1: (".*", "Keep in mind the order of operations!")

-		What will be the result of the following code? ``print "hey" * 3 + "there"
+		What will be the result of the following code? ``print "hey" * 3 + "there"``

+Multiplication with strings will just repeat that string.

 Practice: Check Your Understanding
 ----------------------------------